ecmwf/open-ecpds/Options.md

 ### scheduler.transfergroup
 This option allows for changing the "transfergroup" of any data transfer request submitted to this destination.

+### scheduler.version
+Allow specifying an optional version number for any data transfer request submitted to this destination.
+Use placeholders like "$date", "$timestamp", "$destination", "$target", "$original", and "$timefile" within the version, which will be substituted by their respective values.

 ## Sftp Options